When I coach, direct or mentor clients to talk to camera, whether it be for:

 - I can use the Facebook Ads Manager and run some targeted facebook ads using the video… and get the video (the advert and relevant text/info) to a HEAP of additional people in a very, very targeted way. <– in the end this wasn’t done.
 We got the result without the need.

 I then coached them on how to create the videos and explained all the things I have mentioned above in this blog post.
-I also suggested they find a fun background to do the video shoot and just ‘have fun with it’.
+I also suggested they find a fun background to do the video shoot in front of, and just ‘have fun with it’.
 I also asked them to do as many takes as they needed, remembering to keep each one short… and to supply me the final 5 versions that they liked the best.

 They did great!!! 🙂